uniformbuffer/orbtk-popup/README.md

 - Relative position to a target, including distance.
 - Target can be a point or an entity.
 - Popup show and hidden.
-- Visibility correction: if visibility is setted to Hidden, the popup will change to Collapsed
+- Visibility correction: if visibility is setted to Hidden, the popup will change it to Collapsed

 What not work:
 - The popup is decentered.
 Formulas look like correct.
 This happen only when the target is an entity; if it is a point it is positioned correctly.